 It’s never too late to learn to cycle, with free training available to Wyre Forest residents aged 16+.
 Plan your route with our free Wyre Forest Cycle Map, find out about off-road public cycling at Stourport Sports Club, or look out for cycling activities organised for Bewdley Bike Week.

 Activities for Older People

 From yoga and pilates to belly dancing and drumming, our Activities for Older People booklet includes details of a wide range of activities taking place throughout the district.
-The local Sports Partnership website has advice on Active Ageing and details of local Strength and Balance classes aimed at people who feel unsteady on their feet or have had a fall.
+The local Sports Partnership website has advice on Active Ageing and details of local Strong and Steady exercise classes aimed at people who feel unsteady on their feet or have had a fall.

 Browse our Sports Development pages for ideas to help you keep fit and for info on sports sessions, clubs, facilities and events throughout the Wyre Forest area.

 Visit your local park or green space.
 WFDC is always on the look out for conservation volunteers to help look after our fantastic local nature reserves.
 Some of our reserves also have fitness trails.

 Download an app on your smart phone to help keep you motivated.
 The Active 10 App encourages you to take a brisk walk in blocks of at least 10 minutes.
 If you’re looking to get into running, try the Couch to 5k App.